huzhov/profitagent-admin/README.md

 - React 19 with the Vite 7 build toolchain
 - TypeScript for static typing
 - Shadcn as a design system
-- TanStack Router and TanStack Table for routing and data presentation
+- TanStack for routing and querying
 - Axios, React Hook Form, and Zod for data fetching, forms, and validation
 - Tailwind CSS (via `@tailwindcss/vite`) for utility-first styling
 - Radix UI primitives, shadcn/ui patterns, and lucide/tabler icons for the component system